brkunver/html-java-tutorial/README.md

-# html-java-tutorial
+# Java Tutorials
-Basic html java tutorials
+This project is about java tutorials by html website, It contains only HTML codes